Hearing Amplifiers Can Be a Great Alternative to Expensive Hearing Aids

 At age 65, one in three people has hearing loss.
 It’s the third most common physical condition after arthritis and heart disease.
-However, only 20% of people who could benefit from hearing treatment actually seek help.
+However, only 20% of people who could benefit from hearing treatment seek help.

 Without treatment, hearing loss is associated with a 30 – 40% faster decline in cognitive abilities like memory and concentration.
 Untreated hearing loss is also linked to increased stress, depression, hospitalization, and fall risk.

 We found a New York Times article by Paula Span about less expensive hearing aid alternatives that can help older adults hear better.
-When just one hearing aid can cost $2,500 or more, it’s no wonder that seniors are turning to more affordable hearing aid options.
+When just one hearing aid can cost $2,500 or more, it’s no wonder seniors are turning to more affordable hearing aid options.
 These alternative devices are called personal sound amplification products (PSAPs).

 In the New York Times article, an audiologist from Johns Hopkins tested several hearing aid alternatives.